KureciPlatek/Project_BacaSable/01_Analysis/04_solution_strategy.md

 more details about RTOS firmware solution strategy may be found [here](./04solution_strategy_RTOS.md)

+## Code choice
+In view of all requirements and inputs, we will use __C/C++__ programming language for the project, as it allows a deep and powerful, bare metal programming.
+Therefore allowing us to create code adapted to the uC architectures.
+A programming language like Java or Python brings too much limitations.

+To fulfill quality goal [Q1.1](../00_Requirements_Inputs/01_introduction_and_goals.md): static code analysis and to respect constraint [O2](02_architecture_constraints.md): costs, a free, open source program, like __CppCheck__ will be used.

 ## Debugger choice

 | Name | Price | Source | Supported arch/uC | gdb |